 After Christ’s resurrection and ascension, a few faithful men and women turned the world upside down (Acts 17.6).
 We, too, can make a huge impact on the world around us if we will step out in faith.

-So whether you blog, share God’s truth over a cup of coffee, teach adults or children, homeschool your kids, lead a small group, or a million other things you may be doing to further God’s work in your neighborhood and the world, know that nothing you do is wasted.
-You can make a difference.
+Whether you share God’s truth over a cup of coffee, teach adults or children, homeschool your kids, lead a small group, or a million other things you could do to further God’s work in your neighborhood and the world, you can make a difference.

 Today’s Other Readings: